nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 The Durable name is probably the most common option used, so in the Java client we gave several ways to set it when making a subscription.

+In the [Java client repo](https://github.com/nats-io/nats.java), there is a [JetStream Example Directory](https://github.com/nats-io/nats.java/tree/main/src/examples/java/io/nats/examples/jetstream) that covers many of these options.

 ### Durable (Name)

 By default, a consumer is ephemeral.
 To make the consumer durable, set the name.